 From 1914, Gaudí completely devoted himself to his work on Sagrada Família, moving into his workshop inside the basilica.
 Increasingly leading an ascetic existence towards the end of his life, he stopped shaving and often wore shabby, ragged clothing.
 On June 7th, 1926, Gaudí was hit by a tram along the Gran Via de les Corts Catalanes.

-Due to his unkempt appearance, people thought he was a beggar and it took some time before he was taken to the hospital where he got only rudimentary care.
-He was identified as the famous architect the next day, but it was too late – he died two days later, on June 10th, 1926.
-Antoni Gaudí was laid to rest in the crypt of the Sagrada Família.
+Due to his unkempt appearance, people thought the architect was a beggar and it took some time before he was taken to the hospital where he got only rudimentary care.
+He was identified as the famous architect the next day, but it was too late - Gaudí died two days later, on June 10th, 1926.
+Antoni Gaudí was laid to rest in the crypt of the Sagrada Família church.

-We bring you five Antoni Gaudí buildings which testify to his eclectic and very personal style, which contributed significantly to the development of architecture and building technology.
+We bring you five Antoni Gaudí architectural works which testify to his eclectic and very personal style, which contributed significantly to the development of architecture and building technology.
 All of these architectural works were declared a World Heritage Site by UNESCO.

-Featured image: The Dome of the Sagrada Família Basilica.
+Featured image: Antoni Gaudí, The Dome of the Sagrada Família Basilica.
 All images Creative Commons.

-A public park system located on Carmel Hill in Barcelona, Park Güell was built from 1900 to 1914, remaining one of Gaudí’s most colorful and playful works and one of Barcelona’s most famous landmarks.
+A public park system located on Carmel Hill in the city of Barcelona, Spain Park Güell was built from 1900 to 1914, remaining one of Gaudí’s most colorful and playful works and one of Barcelona’s most famous landmarks.
 It was designed for Eusebi Güell as a residential park intended for sixty single-family residences, but it was opened as a public park in 1926 despite being unfinished.

-A playground for the mind, Park Güell features columns that stimulate palm-tree trunks, rubble-surfaced arches that grow out of the ground and endless quilts of colorful mosaics.
-The centerpiece of the work is the intended covered market, with a roof forming a vast terrace surrounded by an undulating continuous bench.
+A playground for the mind, Park Güell features buildings in the distinct style of Antoni Gaudí, columns that stimulate palm-tree trunks, rubble-surfaced arches that grow out of the ground and endless quilts of colorful mosaics.
+The centerpiece of Park Güell is the intended covered market, with a roof forming a vast terrace surrounded by an undulating continuous bench.

 Park Güell is imbued with a complex iconography which draws from a range of references, from political vindication to religious exaltation, passing through mythology, history and philosophy.
 There are many motifs of Catalan nationalism and elements from religious mysticism and ancient poetry.